100% British Beef: The Reg Park Story

 Anyway, I digress.

 In 1970, Reg, now aged 42, competed against Arnold in the Mr Universe competition.

 He was only narrowly beaten by his disciple, losing out to Schwarzenegger by just half a point.

 Over the years, Arnie paid many touching tributes to Reg Park, but perhaps none more so than the speech he gave at the 1997 Arnold Classic where he presented his hero with a lifetime achievement award:

 Reg Park lived through an era where bodybuilders trained like strength athletes – which meant low reps and bloody heavy weights.

-His philosophy was that if you wanted to get big, you needed to get strong, a notion which has been lost in the deluge of chemicals which define the physiques of modern champions, such as Phil Heath and Ronnie Colman.
+His philosophy was that if you wanted to get big, you needed to get strong, a notion which has been lost in the deluge of chemicals which define the physiques of some modern champions.

 Reg was seriously strong.
 He was, for example, the first bodybuilder – and the second person ever – to bench press 500lbs.